Powertec Workbench Levergym – The BEST Complete Guide – 2024

 Speaking of Inspire Fitness, the FT2 should be included in this discussion.

-It is close to 3x the cost of the Levergym, but damn if it isn’t an awesome piece.
+It is close to 3x the cost of the Powertec Workbench Levergym, but damn if it isn’t an awesome piece.
 Dual adjustable cable columns for triceps, biceps, crossovers and other good stuff.
 A DUAL cable low row and DUAL cable high pulley that will allow you to do iso-lateral rows and pulldowns, and with a quick addition of a clip, you can use BOTH stacks for some heavy unilateral work.

 It also has a Smith Machine, which when we are talking about accessory work, is an awesome option for legs, chest, back, etc. You can get a bench with a couple of attachments as well.
 And all of that, including the Smith and the bench attachments, run off the stacks.
 This means quick adjustments, easy options for multiple athletes, and a ton of functionality in a small space.